-Please DOWNLOAD & COMPLETE the Behavior History and Consent forms (click on link).
-Bring the completed forms with you to your appointment:
+Please DOWNLOAD & COMPLETE the Behavior History and Consent forms (link below).
+Have the completed forms with you for your appointment:

 How long will the behavior consult appointment last?